braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 Link shortening and click tracking can be enabled at the [message variant-level]({{site.baseurl}}/user_guide/engagement_tools/testing/multivariant_testing/#step-1-create-your-campaign) in both campaigns and Canvases.

 The length of the URL will be determined by the type of tracking that is enabled:
 - **Basic tracking** enables campaign-level click tracking.
-Static URLs will have a length of 20 characters, and personalized URLs will have a length of 25 characters.
+Static URLs will have a length of 20 characters, and dynamic URLs will have a length of 25 characters.
 - **Advanced tracking** enables campaign-level and user-level click tracking.
 Static URLs with advanced tracking will have a length of 27–28 characters and allow you to create segments of users who have clicked on URLs.
-For personalized URLs, they will have a length of 32–33 characters.
+For dynamic URLs, they will have a length of 32–33 characters.

 Links will be shortened using our shared short domain (`brz.ai`).
-An example URL may look something like this: `https://brz.ai/8jshX` (basic, static) or `https://brz.ai/8jshX/2dj8d` (advanced, personalized).
+An example URL may look something like this: `https://brz.ai/8jshX` (basic, static) or `https://brz.ai/8jshX/2dj8d` (advanced, dynamic).
 Refer to [Testing](#testing) for more information.

 Static shortened URLs will be valid for one year from the date they were created.
 Shortened URLs that contain Liquid personalization will be valid for two months.

 {% alert important %}
-Personalized URL shortening and tracking is currently in early access.
+Dynamic URL shortening and tracking is currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

 {% alert note %}